 Why is learning Russian so hard?

-Apart from the Cyrillic alphabet that likes to trick us into thinking a ‘B’ is a ‘b’ sounds (it’s actually a ‘v’ sound), Russian grammar likes to add a bit of confusion to the mix too.
+Cyrillic alphabet that likes to trick us into thinking a ‘B’ is a ‘b’ sounds (it’s actually a ‘v’ sound), Russian grammar likes to add a bit of confusion to the mix too.

 Each word has six cases, verbs have two forms depending on the context you’re using them and don’t get me started on all those consonants being clustered together making even the simplest of words, like hello, take a good few months to perfect!